simonambridge/Storage_Volumes_Comparison_Cassandra_vs_Oracle/README.md

 This indicates that the size of the same dataset stored in ASCII/text format in the three formats is as follows:
 - CSV (text) 1.4 GB
 - Oracle (as text) 1.7 GB
-- Cassandra (as text) 876MB
+- Cassandra (as text) 876MB Compressed.

+The nodetool cfstats show us that the data in Cassandra has a compression ratio of 46% of the original size.
+The uncompressed size would be closer to 1.9 GB.
+Compression is on by default in Cassandra 3.
+If we repeat the above exercise on a Cassandra table with compression turned off (using "WITH compression = { 'sstable_compression' : '' };" on the create table statement) we get the following:
+> stats pending

-In the case of this data, stored with a more realistic real-world Cassandra data replication factor of 3, the volume of data in a multi-node Cassandra datacenter would be 876 MB x 3 = 2,700 MB.
+In the case of this compressed data, stored with a real-world Cassandra data replication factor of 3, the volume of data in a multi-node Cassandra datacenter would be 876 MB x 3 = 2,700 MB.
 Assuming the customer has fairly fast machines with fast, locally attached SSD storage, each DSE/Cassandra node might be expected to store 1 TB, so an initial cluster size of 3-5 machines would be recommended.

-Of course, it is also tru that this is just one test with one table. in a "real-world" situation there may potentially be only a few tables, or a large number of tables.
+Of course, it is also true that this is just one test with one table. in a "real-world" situation there may potentially be only a few tables, or a large number of tables.
 This data will need to be re-modelled, not just copied, when it moves from an Oracle relational model to a distributed, replicated NoSQL database model.
-The re-modelling, or transformation, usually involves an element of data de-normalisation and duplication, and in some cases this may have a significant impact on the volume of storage and DSE/Cassandra nodes that are reqiured to accommodate the same data in DSE/Cassandra.<p>
+The re-modelling, or transformation, usually involves an element of data de-normalisation and duplication, and in some cases this may have a significant impact on the volume of storage and the consequent number of DSE/Cassandra nodes that are required to accommodate the same data in DSE/Cassandra.<p>
 <br>
 Now to mix it up a bit with numeric values and see how that changes things...<p>
 <br>